We’re pleased to announce the Church Law & Tax 2020 Webinar Series.

 Church Law & Tax’s 2020 Webinar Series

 “Top Tax Developments for 2020,” January 22, 2020.
-This Advantage Member webinar, presented by Church Law & Tax’s senior editor Richard Hammar, will cover key tax developments church leaders must know for the year ahead, including the upcoming income tax filing season.
+This Advantage Member webinar, presented by Church Law & Tax’s senior editor Richard Hammar, covered key tax developments church leaders must know for the year ahead, including the upcoming income tax filing season.

 “The 5 Most Misunderstood Aspects of Unrelated Business Income for Churches,” February 26, 2020.
 This free webinar will feature CPA Michael Batts, a Church Law & Tax senior editorial advisor and nationally recognized expert on unrelated business income for churches and ministries.
 Batts has written extensively on the topic.
 He will provide insights, information, and instruction useful for church and ministry leaders who increasingly face this complex issue.